ros-navigation/docs.nav2.org/configuration/packages/costmap-plugins/keepout_filter.rst

   ====== =======

   Description
     The cost value written into those cells instead of lethal cost when override is active.
+Default sets cost very high to incentivize leaving the area as soon as possible.

 :``<filter name>``.transform_tolerance: